 Along the banks of the Kansas and Wakarusa rivers is Lawrence, primarily a college town thanks to the University of Kansas and Haskell Indian Nations University.
 A diverse economy features sectors like agriculture, finance, government, manufacturing and research, and the city has a thriving music and art scene.

 Shawnee is among the most bicycle-friendly communities in America, with 18 miles of on-street bike lanes and 27 miles of off-street recreational trails.
 The city also features a highly regarded public school system, and the parks department includes a popular Shawnee Town 1929 Museum.

 Best known as home to Kansas State University, Manhattan has a distinct college atmosphere, and one part of town called Aggieville serves as the hub of Manhattan’s nightlife.
 Community amenities include Manhattan Regional Airport and an annual Country Stampede Music Festival that is the largest music get-together in Kansas.

-Lenexa features a median family income of $100,000, and residents can enjoy top recreational amenities along with abundant natural scenery.
+Lenexa features a median household income of $87,000, and residents can enjoy top recreational amenities along with abundant natural scenery.
 The city maintains 30 parks and 26 miles of trails, and annual community events include a Great Lenexa Barbecue Battle in July and a Lenexa Chili Challenge every October.

-Nicknamed “Cowboy Capital of the World,” Dodge City is a tourism destination based on its history as a wild Old West frontier town.
+Nicknamed “Cowboy Capital of the World,” Dodge City is a tourism destination based on its history as an Old West frontier town.
 Meatpacking and cattle ranching are primary industries, and conveniences include 20 parks, Western Plains Medical Complex, Dodge City Regional Airport and a casino resort.

 Only minutes from Kansas City, Mission has a small town atmosphere while offering close proximity to the big city.
 Mission features several parks and trails along with a large community center and a family aquatic complex, and the city is ranked among the safest in America.